-Different prices indices such as the consumer price index could theoretically also be used in the calculation of GDP.
-However, CPI only considers prices for consumer goods and thus alienates a substantial part of the economy.
+Different price indices such as the consumer price index could theoretically also be used in the calculation of GDP.
+However, CPI only considers prices for consumer goods and thus ignores a substantial part of the economy.
 Thus, the GDP deflator is the preferred measure.
 The equation for calculating real GDP is:

 GDPD – GDP Deflator

 Let’s say that in 2018, the nominal GDP of a country was $8 trillion.
-Using the year 2000 as the base year (i.e., to 100), the 2018 GDP deflator returns a value of 140.
+Using the year 2000 as the base year (i.e., with a value of 100), the 2018 GDP deflator returns a value of 140.
 Therefore, we can convert from nominal to real:

 Thus, the real GDP would be $7.1 trillion.
 We can then compare the resulting amount to the nominal GDP in the year 2000 to draw insights about the economy’s performance relative to expectations over the given time period.